22nd Aug 2014: Special Assembly on the topic: " Nationalism"

-Once they become litter, plastic bags find their way into our waterways, parks, beaches, and streets.
-And, if they are burned, they infuse the air with toxic fumes.
+Once the plastic bags are discarded after use, and thrown as litter, these find their way into our waterways, parks, beaches, and streets.
+And, if they are burned, they pollute the air with toxic fumes.

 2. Kill Animals

 About 100,000 animals, such as dolphins, turtles whales, penguins are killed every year due to these bags.
 Many animals ingest plastic bags, mistaking them for food and therefore, die.
-And worse, the ingested plastic bag remains intact even after the death and decomposition of the animal.
-Thus, it lies around in the landscape where another victim may ingest it.
+And worse, the ingested plastic bag remains intact even after the death and decomposition of the animals’ bodies.
+Thus, it lies around in the landscape where another unsuspecting creature may ingest it.

-One of the worst environmental effects is they are non-biodegradable.
+One of the worst environmental effects is that they are non-biodegradable.
 The decomposition takes about 400 years.
-No one will live so long to witness decomposition of plastic!
+No one will live so long to witness the decomposition of plastic.
 Thus, save the environment for the future generation of humans as well as animals.

 4. Petroleum Is Required to Produce Plastic Bags

-Petroleum products are diminishing and getting more expensive by the day, since we have used this non-renewable resource, increasingly.
+Petroleum products are diminishing and getting more expensive by the day, since we have used this non-renewable resource increasingly.
 Petroleum is vital for our modern way of life.
-It is necessary for our energy requirements And to make plastic, about 60 - 100 million barrels of oil are needed every year around the world.
+It is necessary for our energy requirements .About 60 - 100 million barrels of oil are needed to make plastic every year ,around the world.

 So, What Can Be Done?

-We can start reducing their use in small ways.
+We can start reducing their use in as many ways as possible.

-A tote bag can make a good substitute for holding the shopping.
+A tote bag can make a good substitute for plastic bags.

 17th May 2014: Summer Camp